Charlcoal/zglm/README.md

 # ZGLM
 This library aims to match the functionality of [cglm](https://github.com/recp/cglm/) one to one, using Zig's native Vector types.
 This makes it significantly easier to include in Zig projects, especially because it encodes cglm's allignment requirements into Zig types.
+**This library does NOT bother with struct/call/inline versions of the cglm interface, as zig has a clear way of implimenting cglm functions and rarely benifits from the "inline" keyword.**
+Instead, zglm impliments cglm functions as-is without attempting to force inlining.
+If real-world performance testing demands inline functions, the src files are well-organized and can simply be copied/modified with an "inline" keyword here and there.
 ### Using ZGLM
 - zglm src files follow cglm header files.
 - zglm adheres to the [cglm docs](http://cglm.readthedocs.io) as much as possible, while adding auto-doc comments to code.